oarcscience/ith.oarc.science/eso/index.md

----
-title: "Western Esoteric Texts"
-titleh1: "Esoteric and Occult"
----
+# Western Esoteric Texts
+<title>Intangible Textual Heritage: Esoteric and Occult</title>

 This page indexes resources at this site in the Western Esoteric tradition.
 There is much more related to this topic at this site, listed [below](#_xrefs.md).